Gabaldonlab/candidamine-docs/docs/user_guide/query.rst

 The following examples will provided details steps on how to use Query Buidler to build your own custom queries.

-Example : Querying for protein coding genes
+Example : Querying for INDELS in coding regions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^